One-shot recognition of any material anywhere using contrastive learning with physics-based rendering: Appendix: Building the MatSim Dataset

 \subsection{Setting objects in the scene}

-Objects for the dataset were taken from the ShapeNet core2 dataset, which includes 56000 3D model objects with over 200 categories.
-During scene creation, a random object was loaded, randomly scaled, and rotated, and its original materials were removed.
-In addition, overlapping faces on the surface were removed.
+Objects for the dataset were taken from the ShapeNet core2 dataset\cite{chang2015shapenet}, which has 56000 3D model objects with over 200 categories.
+Each object is loaded, randomly scaled, and rotated, and its original materials are removed.
+In addition, overlapping faces on the surface are removed.